 It turns out for those of us with finer hair conditioning second leaves hair weighed down and allows for more product build up.

-Because I felt my hair wasn’t as thick as say when I was 18, I started using the Nioxin System and about 2 months in I could ABSOLUTELY tell my hair was thicker!
+Because I no longer have super thick hair like I did when I was 18, I started using the Nioxin Night Density and about 2 months in I could ABSOLUTELY tell my hair was thicker!
 I’ve recommended the night density serum to a bunch of you and heard it helped.

 I was worried my hair would be more oily from using this.
 But I didn’t really notice any issues.